-Starting with ‘Very ‘eavy, Very ‘umble’ – the band’s first record ever – Uriah Heep went on full progressive mode with Salisbury.
-Actually, this piece of work – I am tempted to call it a masterpiece – was way ahead of its time.
-Most of the other gigs liked to produce the flower power induced and drug infused bullshit that was staple at that time.
-And others LSD’ed themselves through Rock and Hard Rock with sometimes spectacular and at other times spectacularly bad effects.
+Starting with ‘Very ‘eavy, Very ‘umble’ a year earlier, Uriah Heep went on full progressive mode with Salisbury.
+Actually, this record – I am tempted to call it a masterpiece – was way ahead of its time.
+Most of the other outfits liked to produce the flower-power induced and drug-infused bullshit that was a staple at that time.
+And others LSD’ed themselves through Rock and Hard Rock with sometimes spectacular and – at other times – spectacularly bad effects.

-And Salisbury would only be half-finished without this trademark orange cover with a Chieftain tank supposedly driving through the Salisbury Plains.
-At that time and still today a military playground in the good old United Kingdom.
-Unfortunately the US version was somewhat different and not to my taste, with a different cover and a slightly different track selection – a failure in my view.
-So, this here review will focus on the European version.
+Now, Salisbury would only be half-finished without this trademark orange cover with a Chieftain tank supposedly driving through the Salisbury Plains.
+Which was at that time, and still is today, a military playground in the good old United Kingdom.
+Unfortunately, the US version of Salisbury was somewhat different and not to my taste.
+The different and truly boring cover and a slightly edited track selection – a failure in my view – did not quite cut it with the crew over here.
+So, this review will focus on the European version.

-And think back to 1971 for a moment: Jethro Tull just released their ultimate career booster Aqualung.
-This was also the year that Led Zeppelin unleashed Led Zeppelin IV (yeah, baby, stellar that).
-Hell of a name by the way – meaning creativity up their mutual asses at that time.
-But the fuck they cared back then.
-And rightly so, if you look at the success this record mustered.
+And let’s think back to 1971 for a moment: Jethro Tull just released their ultimate career booster Aqualung1).
+This was also the year that Led Zeppelin unleashed Led Zeppelin IV2).
 And Black Sabbath got rid of Master of Reality, another good’un.

-So here we got the stage set against an almighty competition that was the emerging Hard Rock scene.
-And Uriah Heep did well with Salisbury.
+So here we got the stage set against an almighty competition that was the emerging Progressive and Hard Rock scene.
+But never fear.
+Uriah Heep did well with Salisbury.

 Lady in Black really hit hard in Northern Europe, one of the major hits back during this time.
 This one is interpreted by Ken Hensley, crunchy melody and hearty lyrics included.
 I remember that this song played forever in the charts.
 Actually astonishing for such a simple tune.

-The center piece is really at the end of Salisbury.
-A 16 minute epic concoction called – well – Salisbury.
-An early version of Symphonic Rock of the Progressive kind with a full orchestra, at a time when the term actually wasn’t yet invented.
-Again, full-fledged Prog Rock – not something that hard-core Rock fans will necessarily enjoy.
-But really well done and rather surreal at the time that this was created.
+The centerpiece is really at the end of Salisbury.
+A 16-minute epic concoction called – well – Salisbury.
+An early version of Symphonic and Progressive Rock with a full orchestra.
+This at a time when the term actually wasn’t yet invented.
+Again, this is full-fledged prog and not something that hard-core Rock fans would necessarily enjoy.
+But really well done and rather surreal at the time of creation.